All Collections

 With your Find function (Ctrl + F; CMD + F) search for Phone label and Optional Phone Label.
 Go ahead and write your message.
 Make it informative, but intriguing enough for the customer to want to leave their phone number.
 It can be something like this:

 Save your changes and let’s move on to configuring the checkout footer language.
-Click on Online Store in your Shopify menu and select Themes.

 Confirm your changes and you will be all set to start gathering subscriptions on checkout in accordance with all TCPA, CTIA, and GDPR rules!